jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

    :width: 600
    :align: center

-2. Modal window with confirmation request will be displayed
+2. Modal window with a confirmation request will be displayed

 .. image:: pic_accountSettings/settingsMSViewerAcceptModal.png
    :width: 600
    :align: center

-3. Accept agreement
+3. Accept the agreement
 4. Toggle switch will be activated
 5. Click the "Save" button to save changes

 .. note:: As soon as you activated this option, all mailboxes withing this account will view external documents with uploaded files .doc, .docx, .xls, .xlsx, .ppt, .pptx in MS viewer iframe.

-If Option is turned off files will no longer be displayed by MS viewer and will be displayed with DocStudio engine, if possible to render.
+If the option is turned off, files will no longer be displayed by MS viewer and will be displayed with the DocStudio engine,  if rendering is possible.

 How to upload an account and platform images?
 =============================================